 NOTE: Treaties do not offer an exemption from FICA (also known as social security) tax.
 Nonetheless, many (not all) foreign visitors who hold a J-1 or F-1 visa will be exempted from FICA for other (non-treaty) reasons.
 The department should inform the foreign visitor of the potential income tax and/or FICA tax that may be deducted from any payment promised by the department to the foreign visitor.

 - No tax withholding required for Resident Aliens: Based on the individual record information provided by the foreign visitor in GLACIER, it may be determined that he/she is Resident Alien, and the payment is not subject to the tax withholding rules that apply to Nonresident Aliens.
 The GLACIER record must be completed at least one day prior to the date a check is to be issued.
 NOTE: Resident Aliens receiving a reportable payment are required to provide a U.S. Taxpayer Identification Number (a SSN or ITIN).
-Otherwise, a 28% backup tax withholding will be imposed by Accounts Payable.
+Otherwise, backup tax withholding at the current rate will be imposed by Accounts Payable.

 - Foreign source: Scholarship recipients will be exempt from tax withholding on scholarship money that is derived from a foreign source (when the payor is located outside the U.S., or the academic activities are conducted outside the U.S.).
 If the foreign visitor believes that his/her scholarship funds are derived from a foreign source, appropriate documentation supporting this position, along with the foreign documentation required under visa classification requirement of this policy, must be submitted to Accounts Payable to initiate the payment.